vielhuber/flimsy/README.md

 -   easy json configuration file
 -   enhance your aliases with placeholders
 -   works in every environment (even on remote ssh sessions)
--   also supports defining hotkey (including suppression) to open programs and scripts
+-   also supports defining hotkeys (including suppression) to open programs and scripts

 ## installation